V1xion/NewsCategoryPrediction/README.md

 # NewsCategoryPrediction
-Predicting news category based on news title
+This is a project that can predict news category based on the news title using machine learning